Label305-Forks/heroku-buildpack-nodejs-sass/README.md

-Heroku Buildpack for Node.js ans Saas
+Heroku Buildpack for Node.js and Saas
 ============================

 This is a buildpack you can use to execute the sass command in your `package.json`'s post install, or through grunt.
 Grunt is not included since you can install grunt using your `package.json`.